top of page

 Works in Progress

-The Time in Thermal Time (draft available upon request!)
+The Time in Thermal Time (under review, draft available upon request!)

 Quasi-Stationarity: The Impossible Process (draft available upon request!)